maelle/rmd-blogging-course/content/wordpress/further-resources.en.md

 It's good to know how your website infrastructure evolves and works.

-## Follow development :eyes: and contribute to goodpress!
+## Follow development :eyes: and contribute to goodpress&pressur!

 I have shown all there is to [`goodpress`](https://github.com/maelle/goodpress), if you want more you might contribute